Skip to main content

 A lifetime of racing adds up to a lifetime of stories.
 I can only try to tell a small fraction of Gerry’s life in these few paragraphs but I’m glad to be able to share this much at least.
 Making personal connections with people like Gerry is what makes this whole project with The Mighty Motor worthwhile.

 I met Gerry at Deus in Venice during the Festival of Thump event last March.
-I was taking pictures of a factory works Norton Manx when I heard an English man say “that’s me in that picture”, pointing to a framed photograph leaning against the rear wheel of the Norton.
-The picture, what had at first seemed to me like one taken from a history book, was really a shot of Gerry on his bike during his younger days racing in the Isle of Man TT.
-I have seen a few factory Manx before, even seen them being raced a few times, but this was my first time meeting an actual TT racer that had raced a Manx in its time.
+I was taking pictures of a factory works Norton Manx when I heard an Englishman say “that’s me in that picture”, pointing to a framed photograph leaning against the rear wheel of the Norton.
+The picture, which had at first seemed to me like one taken from a history book, was really a shot of Gerry on his bike during his younger days racing in the Isle of Man TT.
+I have seen a few factory Manx before, even seen them being raced a few times, but this was my first time meeting an actual TT racer who had raced a Manx in its time.
 Turned out that he successfully raced the Manx and several other bikes still in his possession.
 He competed in three Isle of Man TT races in ’47, ’48, and ’52.

 We talked for a few minutes and I knew that Gerry had more stories to tell so I got his information and a week later I was on his doorstep.
 Gerry was on his couch watching golf while building a Norton Manx in his living room.
-Parts of the Norton motor were arranged around him as if he was performing surgery.
+Parts of the Norton motor were arranged around him as if he were performing surgery.
 Six bikes were in his living room altogether.
 At this point I wasn’t quite sure what I had walked into.

 Gerry was born in Manchester, England on December 23rd, 1926.
 “The first bike I ever rode was a 1937 Norton Manx 350 running on alcohol.”
 This was the summer of 1939.
 “A friend and I pushed it to a neighbor’s farm and he rode it around for a bit.
 He jumped off and said ‘Here, you ride it!’
 Everything else was much easier after that.
 I was 13 years old.”